Can You Name the US President with the British Accent?

 The British accent extended to much of the population of the United States at that time.

-The creative process to discover this interesting fact is called “Time Travel”.
+The creative process to discover this interesting fact is called “Time Travel.”

 Now, imagine yourself back in 1776 with the Founding Fathers, and use your imagination to hear, see, feel and even smell your way into their lives.
+And, yes the founding fathers did not smell very nice since bathing was not a daily ritual in that time period.

 Imagine our country as it was when George Washington was President and our population was only 4 million.
 NOTE: That number was close to today’s population of Los Angeles.